What to expect when UK campsites reopen in 2021

 - Site shops: open with social distancing

-- Shower and toilet blocks: open in England subject to more rigorous cleaning procedures; closed in Scotland until 15 July
+- Shower and toilet blocks: some will be open and subject to more rigorous cleaning procedures; some may not be open due to local restrictions

 - Bars and cafes: closed or takeaway only

 - Play parks: in 2020 these were able to reopen over time

 - Indoor sports facilities: likely to be closed or operating on reduced capacity

 It’s important to note that it will be down to individual campsites what facilities they open.